 Cum Laude.
-An undergraduate student with a minimum of 56 semester hours of course work at ASU and a cumulative GPA of 3.40 to 3.59 graduates cum laude.
-See "Graduation with Academic Recognition," page 91.
+An undergraduate student with a minimum of 50 or 56 semester hours of course work at ASU (depending on the campus) and a cumulative GPA of 3.40 to 3.59 graduates cum laude.
+See "Graduation with Academic Recognition," page 92.
 See also "Magna Cum Laude" and "Summa Cum Laude" in this section.